psycopg/psycopg/docs/api/objects.rst

 .. autoexception:: Rollback

-    It can be used as
+    It can be used as:

     - ``raise Rollback``: roll back the operation that happened in the current transaction block and continue the program after the block.